joshuagatcke/HTML-KickStart/README.md

 ## What is HTML KickStart? ##

-HTML KickStart is an ultra–lean set of HTML5, CSS, and jQuery (javascript) files, layouts, and elements designed to give you a headstart and save you 10's of hours on your next web project.
+HTML KickStart is an ultra-lean set of HTML5, CSS, and jQuery (javascript) files, layouts, and elements designed to give you a headstart and save you 10's of hours on your next web project.

 HTML KickStart includes everything you need to rapidly create website layouts – things like slideshows, menus, flexible grids, image placeholders, buttons, and more – saving you a ton of time so you can produce faster and make more money.